Life Lessons on the Farm: What Animals Can Teach Us About Stress (and Why It Might Be Affecting More Than You Think)

 Animals never ignore their cues.

-Recently, I watched one of our geese sitting on her nest (so I obviously took a picture, lol!), with her feathers fluffed and her eyes sharp.
-She was visibly stressed, protecting her baby from what she saw as a threat — me, standing too close with my camera.
+Recently, I watched one of our geese sitting on her nest (so I obviously took a picture, lol), feathers fluffed and eyes sharp.
+She was visibly stressed, protecting her baby from what she perceived as a threat — me, standing too close with my camera.

 The moment I stepped back, she settled almost instantly.
 The tension melted away, and she returned to calmly guarding her gosling.